utkarshcmu/grafana.org/content/blog/2018-07-25-how-the-new-influx-query-engine-was-designed-and-how-to-use-it-with-grafana.md

 #### ~~IFQL~~ Flux

-Flux was originally called IFQL (Influx Functional Query Language).
 The decision to rebrand IFQL as Flux came in large part “because it’s selling it short to call it a query language,” said Dix.
 “I think of it more as a language for working with data.”

 As for the design philosophy, Dix said it’s this: “You want a user interface for the masses.
 I know the hardcore people want to write their queries, but my theory is most people don’t want to write queries.
 They want a point-and-click UI, and they want to see their data.”